 - Apply a short course of a mild steroid cream such as hydrocortisone 1% to the affected area twice daily for a maximum of 14 days.
 (Steroid creams reduce inflammation.)

-If the above general measures and antiperspirant treatments do not work, your doctor may suggest that they refer you to see a skin specialist (dermatologist).
+If lifestyle advice and antiperspirant treatments do not work, your doctor may suggest that they refer you to see a skin specialist (dermatologist).
 The specialist may suggest one of the following treatments.

 You should not have iontophoresis if you are pregnant, or have a metal implant, such as a pin to fix a bone break (fracture), or if you have a pacemaker.